laipn/company-fit/README.md

 ## Company Ethics (Experimental)

 > [!IMPORTANT]
 > This section is **Experimental** because it is interviewing the assessee's skills rather than company processes.
 The problem with trying to assess a company ethical principles is that company ethics are often implicit rather than explcit.
 There are good reasons for this (see "Don't be evil [lawsuit](https://en.wikipedia.org/wiki/Don%27t_be_evil#Lawsuit)").
 Thus the only way to assess a company's implicit ethics are to assess an individual's understanding of it.
+But it remainds stated ethics are in practical use nor whether those ethics belonged to the assesee rather than the company.

 > [Hanlon's razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) does apply here however.
 An incorrect answer could just mean that an individual lacks understanding of those ethics.
 The only useful control mechanism I can see here, is to require that the assessor be someone high up the company --  as good ethical principles tends to [flow top-down](https://pmc.ncbi.nlm.nih.gov/articles/PMC6180164/)
 >